-Actavis has global and US headquarters in Parsippany, New Jersey, and international headquarters in Zug, Switzerland.
-It maintains more than 30 manufacturing facilities and 18 R&D centers.
-The US contributed more than 80% of Actavis' sales in 2012, up from about 90% in 2011 due to international acquisitions completed in recent years.
+Allergan has global and US headquarters in Parsippany, New Jersey, and international headquarters in Dublin, Ireland.
+It maintains about 25 manufacturing facilities and 15 R&D centers.
+The US contributed about 50% of the company's sales in 2014, down from about 90% in 2011 due to international acquisitions completed in recent years.

 Sales and Marketing

-The Actavis Pharma and Actavis Specialty Brands division sell to customers via wholesalers, retailers, and independent distributors, as well as directly to pharmacies, grocery stores, hospitals, clinics, and government agencies.
-Actavis' largest customers in 2012 were Walgreen (16% of revenues) and McKesson (14%).
+The group sells to customers via wholesalers, retailers, and independent distributors, as well as directly to pharmacies, grocery stores, hospitals, clinics, and government agencies.
+Its largest customers in 2014 were Amerisource Bergen (28% of revenues), McKesson (21%), and Cardinal Health (13%).

-Actavis' strategy is centered on its desire to push expansion of the generics business worldwide and to buy and develop branded drugs that provide higher profit margins.
-In addition to internal development of new products (both in generics and branded fields), Actavis is seeking opportunities to acquire, license, or partner on additional products to keep its business healthy and diverse.
+Allergan's strategy is centered on its desire to buy and develop branded drugs that provide higher profit margins.
+In addition to internal development of new products, Allergan is seeking opportunities to acquire, license, or partner on additional products to keep its business healthy and diverse.
 Growth in certain overseas markets is looking particularly attractive, especially in emerging markets such as Russia.

 Mergers and Acquisitions

-While the dust was barely settled from the Watson/Actavis Group transaction, Actavis struck another large deal to acquire pharma company Warner Chilcott for some $5 billion in May 2013 (quelling rumors that it might be acquired itself by a larger drugmaker).
-The purchase of Warner Chilcott will expand Actavis' specialty pharmaceutical products and give it a better competitive edge in the niche drug markets of women's health and urology.
-It will also expand Actavis' operations into the new niche fields of gastroenterology and dermatology.
-An added benefit of the deal lies in Actavis' plan to reincorporate in Ireland (where Warner Chilcott is based) following the deal; the headquarters move will lower Actavis' tax rate.
+While the dust was barely settled from the 2012 Watson/Actavis Group transaction, Actavis struck another large deal to acquire pharma company Warner Chilcott for some $5 billion in 2013 (quelling rumors that it might be acquired itself by a larger drugmaker).
+The purchase of Warner Chilcott expanded its specialty pharmaceutical products and gave it a better competitive edge in the niche drug markets of women's health and urology.
+It also expanded the company's operations into the new niche fields of gastroenterology and dermatology.
+An added benefit of the deal lied in Actavis' move to Ireland (where Warner Chilcott was based) following the deal; the headquarters move lowered Actavis' tax rate.